uriel1998/ytcs/README.md

  There are several commands available with this script:

+ ytcs.sh [--loud] [--help] [--import FILENAME] [--refresh] [--subscription|--grouped|--time]"

+ You may use any combination of these:

- * --loud : This command provides more verbose output for debugging.
+ * --loud : This command provides more verbose output for debugging and notify-send.
+Should be FIRST.
  * --refresh : Refresh your subscriptions.
  * --help or -h : Display help context (this, basically).
  * --import or -i : Import subscriptions from a csv file.

+ Choose ONE of the three of these:

  * --grouped or -g : Display the videos grouped by subscriptions.
  * --time --chronological -t or -c : Arrange and display the videos in chronological order.
  * --subscription or -s : Select and view videos by browsing subscriptions.